 Yodlee has a direct sales and pre-sales team servicing the leading global FIs.
 The FI sales team is divided geographically into two regional groups: North America, Europe, Middle East/Africa and Asia-Pacific.
 Each regional sales and pre-sales team is responsible for acquiring new FI customers.
 Within the North America region Yodlee further divides Yodlee's direct sales and pre-sales representatives into teams that focus on specific accounts, on a named-account basis, depending on size, location, product specialization and/or brand.
-Yodlee's direct sales and pre-sales teams are supported by customer advocacy teams who specialize in customer account penetration (cross-selling additional products and services into the same or additional groups within a FI) and expanding use of existing products and services (increasing usage).
+Yodlee's direct sales and pre-sales teams are supported by customer advocacy teams who specialize in customer account management and expansion.
+Together, sales, pre-sales and customer advocacy representatives are responsible for growing Yodlee's customer relationships in terms of account penetration (cross-selling additional products and services into the same or additional groups within a FI) and expanding use of existing products and services (increasing usage).
 Yodlee also has a global channel partner sales team responsible for acquiring and supporting channel partners who target sales to FIs with fewer than \$20 billion in deposits or assets under management.
 Additionally, Yodlee has resources that pursue Yodlee's opportunities for sales of data solutions and market research services.